 Gold turned higher after sliding more than 1 percent to its lowest since early 2010 on Friday, as the dollar fell from its highs.

 The dollar rose against a basket of currencies on Friday in choppy trade.

-U.S. stock markets were expected to open a touch firmer on Friday, extending the previous day's gains, with all eyes on Greece.
+U.S. stock markets were expected to open a touch firmer on Monday, with a selloff in Chinese stocks likely to be in focus alongside earnings reports.

 Get the best of CNBC in your inbox

 Luxury brands may want to look into these emerging cities, new research suggests.

 Oil industry leaders have dismissed talk of the price of crude hitting the $20 lows predicted by analysts.

 The Trans-Pacific Partnership may be hailed as transformational, but it'll take years before the benefits are actually felt.